--> Power Factor Correction techniques

 Power factor correction by Synchronous condensers

-The most attractive feature of the synchronous condenser is that it gives dynamic power factor correction over a wide range of its excitation.
-When under excited, it operates at a lagging power factor and therefore absorbs reactive power from the bus.
-When overexcited it works at leading power factor and generates reactive power therefore, it behaves as a capacitor.
+The most attractive feature of the synchronous condenser is that it gives dynamic power factor correction over a wide range of excitation.
+When under-excited, it operates at a lagging power factor and therefore absorbs reactive power from the bus.
+When overexcited it works at the leading power factor and generates reactive power therefore, it behaves as a capacitor.
+A static capacitor bank provides PF control in discrete steps whereas a synchronous condenser furnishes continuous control of power factor correction.

 Advantages and Disadvantages of Synchronous condenser are mentioned below: